claire-west/svstudio-manual/docs/index.md

     Dreamtonics has released a comprehensive official user manual along with version 1.11.0 of Synthesizer V Studio.
 This unofficial manual has been updated to reflect version 1.11.0, but will no longer be maintained for future updates.

-    Other unofficial resources, such as a [voice database buyer's guide](https://synthv.info/resource-voices#voices/ai) with purchase links for the various storefronts, will still be available at [synthv.info](https://synthv.info/).
+    Other unofficial resources, such as a [voice database buyer's guide](https://synthv.info/resource-voices#voices/ai){ target=_blank } with purchase links for the various storefronts, will still be available at [synthv.info](https://synthv.info/){ target=_blank }.

-    Please visit the [Official User Manual](https://svdocs.dreamtonics.com/en/home) for all future updates and information.
+    Please visit the [Official User Manual](https://svdocs.dreamtonics.com/en/home){ target=_blank } for all future updates and information.

     Thank you for your support over the 16 months that I have worked on this project.
-I am happy that it is no longer needed.

 ??? info "Update 1.11.0 now available! (click for more information)"